vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 ## Things to keep in mind during the appointment

+* Make sure I know the signal to use with the hygienist to communicate if I have pain or need the cleaning to be stopped or paused.

-Don't keep the mouth open too wide for too long.
+* Don't keep the mouth open too wide for too long.
 In particular, close it for brief intervals in between when the hygienist is not working on the mouth.
 Keeping the mouth open for too long can trigger excess salivation the next day.